CRIStAL-Sigma/SteniqJulia/README.md

 - Why Julia?
 - What is Julia?
 - Julia basics
 - How to use Python in Julia?
+Julia in Python?
 - Parallelization in Julia
 - ...